jhogsett/linkit/README.md

 21. Customize the 'ls' command

-    Edit your shell profile and add an alias to customize the _ls_ command.
+    Edit your profile and add an alias to customize the _ls_ command.

-    * vim /etc/profile
+    * vim /etc/profile (for all users)

+    or

+    * vim /root/.profile (for root user)

     Then add